xiix0/scam/README.md

-You will become rich and famous unless you don't.
+You will be Told about it Tomorrow.
+Go Home and Prepare Thyself.